DOI-USGS/vizlab-home/README.md

 ## Citation

 {Authors}. {Year}. {Website title}.
 U.S. Geological Survey software release.
 Reston, VA. [https://doi.org/{doi_of official_software_release}](https://doi.org/{doi_of_official_software_release})

-## Consulting subject matter experts
-Person X, person Y, and person Z consulted on the development of this website as subject matter experts.

 ## Additional information
 * We welcome contributions from the community.
 See the [guidelines for contributing](https://github.com/DOI-USGS/{app_title}/) to this repository on GitHub.